 Hypochondria is a health anxiety disorder.
 It is often chronic.
-A person with hypochondria is often very anxious about his or her health.
+A person with hypochondria is often very anxious about their health.
 A hypochondriac fears that a real or imagined minor physical symptom is a sign of serious illness.
-Even when several doctors assure her otherwise, a hypochondriac is convinced that she has a serious disease.
+Even when several doctors assure them otherwise, a hypochondriac is convinced that they have a serious disease.
 Psychiatric counseling and medications can relieve some, if not all, of the anxiety and suffering.
-But left untreated, hypochondria can be debilitating and affect daily function.
+Left untreated, hypochondria can be debilitating and affect daily function.

 Factors that may increase your risk for getting hypochondria include: